Tag Archives: college admissions

 *While we try our best to keep this list complete and updated, please note that this list is not exhaustive.

-FAQ About Test-Optional and College Admissions
+FAQ About Test-Optional Policies as They Relate College Admissions

 1. Test-Optional vs. Test-Blind

-Test optional means that you can still submit your scores (and you should if you can) and universities will take them into consideration.
-On the other hand, test blind means colleges won’t look at test scores at all.
-In both cases, test scores may be used for placement purposes, so you won’t have to take a placement exam before course selection.
-In some test-optional colleges, test scores are required for certain programs, majors, and/or merit-based scholarships.
-You may also need to submit test scores if you do not meet the minimum GPA requirements.
-Please see the “Notes from Insight Education” section for specific college admissions requirements.
+Test-optional means that you can still submit your scores, and you should if possible, as universities will consider them.
+Conversely, test-blind colleges won’t review test scores at all.
+However, in both scenarios, test scores might be used for placement purposes, potentially allowing you to bypass a placement exam before course selection.
+At some test-optional colleges, test scores are required for specific programs, majors, or merit-based scholarships.
+Additionally, you may need to submit test scores if you do not meet the minimum GPA requirements.
+Please refer to the ‘Notes from Insight Education’ section for specific college admissions requirements.

-Have questions regarding test-optional?
+Have questions regarding test-optional test policies?
 We can help!
 Talk to our team by clicking HERE.

-For now, some schools extended their test-optional policies for Fall 2025 applicants.
-Some colleges adopt test-optional policies, too.
-Therefore, it depends on your college list, which can shift and change over the years.
-Your college list can change until the moment you finish submitting applications!
-To keep your options open (and stress level low), it’s good to take the diagnostic test and then strategize to see if test scores can give you an advantage.
-Also keep in mind that certain majors, athletic admissions, honors programs, and scholarships require ACT / SAT test scores, and you can use your test scores in lieu of placement exams.
+Currently, some schools have extended their test-optional policies for Fall 2025 applicants (high school seniors graduating in 2025 and applying in Fall 2024).
+Other colleges have also adopted test-optional policies.
+Your college list can evolve over time, even up until the moment you submit your applications.
+To keep your options open and your stress levels low, it’s a good idea to take a diagnostic test and strategize whether your scores might give you an advantage.
+Additionally, remember that certain majors, athletic admissions, honors programs, and scholarships may require ACT/SAT scores, and you can use your test scores in place of placement exams.

-This will depend on the particular colleges and your high schools.
-In some cases, the school may ask you to submit test scores as they are reviewing your applications.
+This will depend on the particular colleges on your list and the high school you attend.
+In some cases, the college/university you apply to may ask you to submit test scores as they are reviewing your applications.
 Certain colleges require additional essays and/or admissions interviews when you apply without a test score.
 To learn more, check out our blog on “Top 3 Tips to Prepare You for College Admissions” or “How to Approach Standardized Testing“.

 College Essays: How to Slay Your First Draft?